Leosang-lx/SUSTech-CS305-2023Fall/docs/Document.md

 - Server uses its own private key to decrypted the received the encrypted key from client
 - After the above negotiation process, server and client will use use symmetric encryption to encrypt the following communication with the negotiated key

 Therefore, what is different from aforementioned part is that, you need to implement **both the server side and client side**.
-Then, **provide a simple scenario** to show the security of the communication between server and clients in presentation.
+Then, simply explain how your encryption works and provide some cases that your client access the services of server through encrypted communication in presentation.

 You can also use **other asymmetric and symmetric encryption algorithms** or encrypted communication framework to implement secure transmission.